 - ALWAYS drain the black water holding tank FIRST. - THEN, drain the grey tank waste water to help rinse any solids from the sewer outlet and hose. - 1.
 Driving to a disposal site will normally loosen any accumulated waste solids from the sides of the holding tanks. - 2.
 To make drainage easier, LEVEL the RV. - 3.
-LOCATE the Sewer Outlet Connection, - REMOVE the sewer hose housing dust cap, and - ATTACH your sewer hose (customer supplied.) - 4.
-Place the other end of the sewer hose into the approved dump station. - 5.
-OPEN the Black Tank Dump Valve by carefully pulling it out towards you (CLOSE it by pushing it shut when the black water holding tank is emptied.) - 6.
-EMPTY each grey water holding tank (one at a time) - OPEN the 1st Grey Tank dump valve - CLOSE the valve after the tank has drained. - REPEAT for the 2nd Grey Tank. - 7.
+LOCATE the Sewer Outlet Connection, - REMOVE the sewer hose housing dust cap, and - ATTACH your sewer hose (customer supplied). - 4.
+PLACE the other end of the sewer hose into the approved dump station. - 5.
+OPEN the black tank dump valve by carefully pulling the handle out towards you. - CLOSE it by pushing the handle shut after the black water holding tank has drained. - 6.
+EMPTY each grey water holding tank (one at a time). - OPEN the 1st Grey Tank dump valve - CLOSE the valve after the tank has drained. - REPEAT for the 2nd Grey Tank. - 7.
 REMOVE, CLEAN and STORE the sewer hose. - 8.
 CLOSE the sewer hose housing dust cap.